paras-zomby/Decision-Tree/README.md

 At first I chose C++ because I think the type-issue of C++ can be solved using template, and I perfer to use C++ usually.
-However, when i start, i find that it is really harder than i thought! what can i do is just learning while coding. i firt use C++ template metaprograming in this proj, and try to impl some algorithm recursively.
+However, when i start, i find that it is really harder than i thought! what can i do is just learning while coding. i first use C++ template metaprograming in this proj, and try to impl some algorithm recursively.